Do you have carbon build up in your Audi or VW? What causes it?

 Why does this happen?

 This happens because of the PCV system, the PCV system serves to take blow-by that comes past the piston during the combustion process and vents it out of the crankcase.
 Things such as oil vapors, fuel vapors and anything else that would be unburned during the combustion process.
 That will get routed from the crankcase, out to the intake manifold.
 As all of these vapors reach the intake manifold, they leave deposits along the way, mainly on the valves because that is the most restrictive point.

 What are the symptoms of carbon build up?

-Most carbon build up issues happens in high mileage cars.
-For example if you are over 60,000 miles and have never checked or clean the carbon build up, then you may be seeing some of these symptoms.
+Most carbon build up issues happen in high mileage cars.
+For example, if you are over 60,000 miles and have never checked or clean the carbon build up, then you may be seeing some of these symptoms.

 How to check and clean carbon build up?

 All cleaning methods require the removal of the intake manifold, however, you do not need to remove the valves to do so.